 The Working Groups

-The standards revision process is driven by multi-stakeholder working groups.
+The standards development process is driven by multi-stakeholder working groups.
 These groups build consensus on the respective technical documentation, relying on the involvement of active and committed individuals from different interest groups.

 Working groups can range in size from eight to over 30 people.
 To ensure that no single interest can dominate the process, we ensure that all working groups have balanced representation of stakeholder categories.

-Following the completion of the revision process for the Sustainable Forest Management and Group Certification benchmark standards, a new permanent working group was created.
-This group will provide guidance on the implementation and interpretation of these two revised benchmarks, including the continued development of our newly adopted approach of certification for Trees outside Forests.
+The Sustainable Forest Management WG provides guidance on the implementation and interpretation of the Sustainable Forest Management (ST 1003) and Group Certification (ST 1002) benchmark standards, including the continued development of our newly adopted approach of certification for Trees outside Forests.

 Establishing the working groups